trmcnvn/dolan/README.md

 ## Dolan

-Simple Discord bot for our personal server.
+Simple Discord bot used on a personal Discord server.